 We had a smooth experience testing IVPN, with some things to look out for if you want the best performance.

 After choosing a plan, IVPN sent us an account number to log in to the service.
 This meant we didn’t need to give them an email or set up a password.
-This is incredibly good news for privacy-conscious individuals who don't want to set up yet another account that stores their data.
+This is good news for privacy-conscious individuals who don't want to set up yet another account that stores their data.

 Once logged in, you’ll see a world map with all the VPN’s servers.
 On the left, you can connect to a server, enable a firewall and AntiTracker, and switch the encryption protocol.